-A de-coupling of the UV continuum and broad emission lines was seen also in the AGN STORM 1 campaign in NGC 5548 for a period of 60-70 days (Goad et al. 2016).
-Because the anomalous period was more exaggerated in the higher ionization lines (like C IV and Si IV) than in lower ionization lines like $Ly\alpha$ , Goad et al. (2016) suggested that the de-coupling was due to a depletion of ionizing photons above E > 56 eV, relative to those near 13.6 eV.
-This could either be caused by intrinsic changes in the X-ray corona or due to line-ofsight obscuration.
-In the case of Mrk 817, the UV holiday occurs at the beginning of the campaign, as X-ray emission was becomes more obscured, and the strength of the broad UV absorption troughs increases (Fig. 6).
+ionization lines like Ly α , Goad et al. (2016) suggested that the de-coupling was due to a depletion of ionizing photons above E > 56 eV, relative to those near 13.6 eV.
+This could either be caused by intrinsic changes in the X-ray corona or due to line-of-sight obscuration.
+In the case of Mrk 817, the UV holiday occurs at the beginning of the campaign, as X-ray emission becomes more obscured, and the strength of the broad UV absorption troughs increases (Figure 6).
 Then, as the line-of-sight obscuration decreases, we measure coherent lags between the UV continuum and broad emission lines.
 This may suggest that obscuration effects are responsible for the de-coupling of continuum and UV broad lines.
-As the campaign continues, we will be able to better measure time lags associate with the various broad emission lines.
+As the campaign continues, we will be able to better measure time lags associated with the various broad emission lines.

-From the first third of the AGN STORM 2 Campaign targeting Mrk 817, we have identified and characterized a new ionized obscurer.
-With an ionizing luminosity of $2.4 \times 10^{44}$ erg s-1 for the obscured SED, our measurement of an electron number density of log $n_e = 10.5$ , and the best fit ionization parameter of log $\xi = 1.9$ , the UV absorbing gas in the obscurer lies at a radius of $R = 3.7^{+0.9}{-1.1}$ light days.
-This location is consistent with the inner BLR, which, from our preliminary reverberation lag analysis, we suggest is ~ 3 light-days (~ 1500 $GM/c^2$ ) from the black hole.
+From the first third of the AGN STORM 2 campaign targeting Mrk 817, we have identified and characterized a new ionized obscurer.
+With an ionizing luminosity of 2.4×10^{44} erg s-1 for the obscured SED, our measurement of an electron number density of log $n_e = 10.5$, and the best-fit ionization parameter of log $\xi = 1.9$, the UV absorbing gas in the obscurer lies at a radius of $R = 3.7^{+0.9}{-1.1}$ light-days.
+This location is consistent with the inner BLR, which, from our preliminary reverberation lag analysis, we suggest is ~3 light-days (~1500 GM/c2) from the black hole.
 Continuum reverberation lags also suggest that the accretion disk extends out this far (and beyond), and so we suggest that the ionized obscurer is associated with an accretion disk wind.

-Similar accretion disk wind models have been envoked to explain the changes to the broadband SED (Mehdipour et al. 2016b), high ionization absorption lines (Kriss et al. 2019b) and the broad line region holiday in NGC 5548 (Dehghanian et al. 2019, 2020).
+Similar accretion disk wind models have been invoked to explain the changes to the broadband SED (Mehdipour et al. 2016b), high-ionization absorption lines (Kriss et al. 2019b), and the broad-line region holiday in NGC 5548 (Dehghanian et al. 2019, 2020).
 In such a model, the equatorial accretion disk wind is densest at the base and more diffuse at larger scale heights.
-Some numerical simulations of disk winds, especially of radiation driven disk winds (e.g., Murray et al. 1995; Proga et al. 2000; Proga 2007), also show that the wind base can be a crucial site of line emission and absorption, and can affect broad line reverberation lags (e.g., Chiang & Murray 1996; Proga & Kallman 2004; Kashi et al. 2013; Waters et al. 2016; Giustini & Proga 2019).
+Some numerical simulations of disk winds, especially of radiation driven disk winds (e.g., Murray et al. 1995; Proga et al. 2000; Proga 2007), also show that the wind base can be a crucial site of line emission and absorption, and can affect broad-line reverberation lags (e.g., Chiang & Murray 1996; Proga & Kallman 2004; Kashi et al. 2013; Waters et al. 2016; Giustini & Proga 2019).
 Comparisons between theoretical models and observations will be presented in future work.

-In the case of Mrk 817, it is possible that at the very beginning of the campaign, a lower density, larger scale height wind component is present, and accounts for modest X-ray and UV light-of-sight obscuration.
+In the case of Mrk 817, it is possible that at the very beginning of the campaign, a lower-density, larger scale height wind component is present, and accounts for modest X-ray and UV light-of-sight obscuration.
 The base of the wind, however, is dense enough to interfere with UV BLR irradiation.
-As the campaign continues through HJD 2459232, the dense wind flows outwards, and the line-of-sight obscuration increases (as shown in Fig. 6).
-With the ejection of the densest part of the wind, the BLR can again 'see' the accretion disk, and the UV BLR reverberation ensues.
+As the campaign continues through HJD 2459232, the dense wind flows outwards, and the line-of-sight obscuration increases (as shown in Figure 6).
+With the ejection of the densest part of the wind, the BLR can again "see" the accretion disk, and the UV BLR reverberation ensues.
 As the gas reservoir of the wind is depleted, the line-of-sight obscuration decreases from HJD 2459232 onwards.
 This unveiling of the central source will have important implications for future observations later on in the campaign, allowing us to put this model to the test.